anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 As this is supported by various existing enrollment protocols, they can be directly employed (see also {{exist_prot}}).

-The addressing scheme in BRSKI for client certificate request and CA certificate distribution function during the enrollment uses the definition from EST {{RFC7030}}, here on the example on simple enrollment: "/.well-known/est/simpleenroll" This approach is generalized to the following notation:
+The addressing scheme in BRSKI for certification requests and the related CA certificates and CSR attributes retrieval functions uses the definition from EST {{RFC7030}}; here on the example of simple enrollment: "/.well-known/est/simpleenroll".
+This approach is generalized to the following notation:
 "/.well-known/&lt;enrollment-protocol&gt;/&lt;request&gt;"
-in which &lt;enrollment-protocol&gt; can be an already existing protocol or a newly defined approach.
-Note that enrollment is considered here as a sequence of at least a certification request and a certification response.
-In case of existing enrollment protocols the following notation is used proving compatibility to BRSKI:
+in which &lt;enrollment-protocol&gt; refers to a certificate enrollment protocol.
+Note that enrollment is considered here a message sequence that contains at least a certification request and a certification response.
+The following conventions are used in order to provide maximal compatibility to BRSKI:

-* &lt;enrollment-protocol&gt;: MUST reference the protocol being used, which MAY be EST {{RFC7030}} as in BRSKI or CMP, CMC, SCEP, or a newly defined approach.
+* &lt;enrollment-protocol&gt;: MUST reference the protocol being used, which MAY be CMP, CMC, SCEP, EST {{RFC7030}} as in BRSKI, or a newly defined approach.

-  Note: additional endpoints (well-known URIs) at the registrar may need to be defined by the utilized enrollment protocol.
+  Note: additional endpoints (well-known URIs) at the registrar may need to be defined by the enrollment protocol being used.

-* &lt;request&gt;: depending on the utilized enrollment protocol, the &lt;request&gt; path component MUST describe the required operation at the registrar side.
+* &lt;request&gt;: if present, the &lt;request&gt; path component MUST describe, depending on the enrollment protocol being used, the operation requested.
   Enrollment protocols are expected to define their request endpoints, as done by existing protocols (see also {{exist_prot}}).

 ## Domain registrar support of alternative enrollment protocols {#discovery_eo}

-Well-known URIs for various endpoints on the domain registrar are already defined as part of the base BRSKI specification.
-In addition, alternative enrollment endpoints MAY be supported at the domain registrar.
+Well-known URIs for various endpoints on the domain registrar are already defined as part of the base BRSKI specification or indirectly by EST.
+In addition, alternative enrollment endpoints MAY be supported at the registrar.
 The pledge will recognize whether its preferred enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint and evaluating the HTTP response status code.

-The following figure provides an illustrative example for a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
+The following list of endpoints provides an illustrative example for a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
 The listing contains the supported endpoints to which the pledge may connect for bootstrapping.
 This includes the voucher handling as well as the enrollment endpoints.